johannesrohwer/redfish_node/README.md

 ## Known Limitations
   - The current implementation needs access to the host network when the container is started (e.g. `--network=host`) in order to access the underlying network interface of the host.
+  - The current version does not support mDNS for multiple containers on a single host.